-Passive sampling offers an alternative that allows easier and more accurate measurement of the dissolved contaminants, provides lower detection limits, and eliminates the cost of transporting large and heavy samples back to the lab.
-Passive samplers use materials designed to adsorb certain contaminants.
-They can be left in the field to collect contaminants over time and then sent back to the lab for analysis.
-Battelle is improving passive sampling technologies and deployment methods to facilitate measurement of dissolved contaminants in sediment porewater, as well as surface water and groundwater.
+Passive sampling offers an alternative that allows easier and more accurate measurement of the dissolved hydrophobic organic contaminants (HOCs), provides lower detection limits, and eliminates the cost of transporting large volumes of sediment and water samples back to the lab.
+Of particular concern are the dissolved HOCs present in sediment porewater because they are more available to aquatic organisms than the contaminants bound to sediment particles.
+Battelle is constantly improving passive sampling technologies and deployment methods to facilitate measurement of dissolved contaminants in sediment porewater, as well as surface water and groundwater.

 Because PEDs concentrate the contaminants, they allow lower detection limits than traditional analytical methods for analysis of porewater, surface water and groundwater.
-They also provide an estimate of average concentrations over time rather than a single snapshot at the time of collection, which makes the results more reliable for long-term site monitoring.
+They also provide an estimate of average concentrations over time rather than a single snapshot at the time of collection, which makes the results more representative for long-term site monitoring.
 Because their uptake of contaminants is similar to bioaccumulation of contaminants by organisms, they can provide insight into the risks to local aquatic communities.
 Development of remediation goals based on freely dissolved concentrations, such as those obtained from passive samplers, decreases the uncertainty associated with whole sediment-based contaminant availability predictions.

 Battelle’s work has resulted in the development of optimized methods for use of PEDs for assessing and managing contaminated sediments.
 Battelle has exposed PEDs to contaminated sediments both in the field and in the laboratory and found that the porewater concentrations were equivalent.
 Laboratory exposures offer an alternative to field deployments in high boat-traffic areas or areas easily accessible by foot where sampler loss during deployment may be an issue.
 Additionally, laboratory exposures can be conducted in less time and avoid costly field retrieval activities.